gbsoares/microcorruption-solutions/writeups/13-algiers.md

 4668:  b012 0a47      call	#0x470a <getsn>
 ```

-So my first thought is: "we allocate a buffer of length 16 on the heap, but allow the user to input 48 bytes, so we should look at heap corruption and see if we can use that to unlock the lock".
+So my first thought is: we allocate a buffer of length 16 on the heap, but allow the user to input 48 bytes, so we should look at heap corruption and see if we can use that to unlock the lock.

-When I look at the heap to check what is stored around the two allocated buffers I see (I entered "username" and "password" as the username and passwords to make it clear where data is being stored):
+When I look at the heap to check what is stored around the two allocated buffers I see the following (my inputs were the strings "username" and "password" to make it clear where the data is being stored):

 ```sh
 > r r10 48